 - Osteoporosis (because of hypogonadism).
 Along with a high pain threshold this can lead to pathological fractures that are not instantly recognised.

-This may be seen as a disease in two stages:
+Therefore the clinical presentation may be seen in two stages:

 - After birth there is hypotonia, failure to thrive and sleepiness.
 The child usually has blue eyes and blond hair.
 They tend to lag behind other children in the transition to solid food.

-DNA methylation analysis and fluorescent in situ hybridisation (FISH) techniques can diagnose Prader-Willi syndrome (PWS) in all three types of PWS, as well as differentiate PWS from Angelman's syndrome in deletion cases.
+DNA methylation analysis and fluorescent in situ hybridisation (FISH) techniques can diagnose PWS in all three types of PWS, as well as differentiate PWS from Angelman's syndrome in deletion cases

 A multidisciplinary approach is essential:

 - Family support is essential to cope with the behavioural difficulties throughout childhood.
-The child must be kept away from food and subsequent obesity.
+The child must be kept away from excessive food intake, to guard against subsequent obesity .
 Their energy requirements are only about 75% of that of a normal child and hyperphagia can occasionally be dangerous, causing massive stomach dilation.
 Regular exercise is important.

-- Input from a paediatric gastroenterologist, endocrinologist, psychologist, psychiatrist, dietitian, occupational therapists, speech therapists, exercise advisors and orthopaedic consultants may be helpful.
-Bariatric surgery has had poor results compared with normal, obese adolescents.
+- Input from a paediatric gastroenterologist, endocrinologist, psychologist, psychiatrist, dietician, occupational therapists, speech therapists, exercise advisors and orthopaedic consultants may be helpful.
+Bariatric surgery has had poor results compared with normal, obese adolescents .

-- Management of the transition period from childhood to adulthood is important and placement in a residential home may need to be considered.
+- Management of the transition period from childhood to adulthood is important and placement in a residential home may need to be considered .
 The GP will continue to provide care throughout the transition and during adulthood.
-Specific points related to Prader-Willi syndrome (PWS) to consider during a health check include:
+Specific points related to PWS to consider during a health check include:

 - Sleep apnoea (obstructive, central or mixed) - even where obesity is not a problem.